jordisantamaria/jordisantamaria/README.md

 * 🌍  I'm based in Spain
 * ✉️  You can contact me at [jordisantamaria1a@gmail.com](mailto:jordisantamaria1a@gmail.com)
-* 🤝  I'm open to collaborating on projects related on react.
+* 🤝  I'm open to collaborating on projects related on typescript.

 ### Skills